gbifargentina/ala-bootstrap2/README.md

 If you are using **Grails 2.4.x** make sure you disable the asset-pipeline plugin.

 ## Changelog
+- **Version 1.3** (18/02/2015)
+  - Added "servlet-api" dependency exclusion that was being introduced by the ala-cas-client library
 - **Version 1.2** (12/02/2015)
   - Explicitly declares the plugin name for each declaration in the Resources configuration file.
 Apparently this solves issues with the final WAR packaging in some cases.
 - **Version 1.1** (11/02/2015)